brianguenter/Julia-Programming-Workflow/Workflow.md

 Don't add too many packages to your `startup.jl` file.
 Each package takes time to load and this overhead is incurred every time you start the REPL.

 ## Install VSCode
 This document assumes you will be using VSCode as your Julia IDE.
 It has the best support and features of the available IDE's.
-With VSCode installed you will rarely need to leave the IDE since the Julia language extension adds support for an interactive REPL panel and for plotting.
+With VSCode installed you will rarely need to leave the IDE since the Julia language extension adds support for an interactive REPL panel, notebooks, and plotting.

 Install VSCode from here https://code.visualstudio.com/Download.
 Start VSCode and click on the extension manager.
 Type `julia` in the extension manager search window and install the Julia language extension.

 The remaining setup instructions in this section are executed from within VSCode.
 You will need a running instance of VSCode to make these changes.

 ### Set `Auto-Save` to `onFocusChange`
-Type `ctrl-shift-p` to open the command palette.
-Type `settings` in the command palette search window and select `Preferences:Open Settings (UI)`.
-Type `Files:Auto Save` in the settings search bar.
-On the drop down menu select `onFocusChange`.
-This will configure VSCode to automatically save your files when the cursor moves from a text editor window to a Julia command prompt window.

 This setting will make the view of your source in the VSCode text editor and the dynamic state of the interactive REPL session more consistent.
 One of the disadvantages of interactive programming systems is that the source text you are editing in VSCode and the definitions of functions, constants, etc., in the interactive session window can get out of sync.
 You change a function definition in the text editor and save the file but forget to evaluate the new definition in the interactive window so it still has the old definition.
 This can be very confusing.

 The combination of Revise and auto save on focus change can almost completely eliminate this problem.
 Whenever the cursor moves out of the text editor window the file will be saved.
 Revise will detect this change and update the interactive environment in the REPL.
 What you see in the text editor will be a close match to what is defined in the REPL.

+Type `ctrl-shift-p` to open the command palette.
+Type `settings` in the command palette search window and select `Preferences:Open Settings (UI)`.
+Type `Files:Auto Save` in the settings search bar.
+On the drop down menu select `onFocusChange`.
+This will configure VSCode to automatically save your files when the cursor moves from a text editor window to a Julia command prompt window.

-There are a some changes Revise will not update for you:
+There are some changes Revise will not update for you:
 * changes to a `struct` definition
 * changes to a `const`